-The Securities and Exchange Commission ("SEC") Rule 607 requires that all broker-dealers disclose their policies regarding the receipt of payment for order flow, the nature of order routing policies for orders subject to payment for order flow and the degree to which these orders can receive price involvement.
+Such payments would constitute payment for order flow.

 Please be advised that for orders received by Jefferies, Jefferies receives order flow payments in varying amounts from U.S. option exchanges - market makers pursuant to the published marketing fee programs that have been adopted by the exchanges and approved by the SEC.

 Several option Exchanges have also adopted a "maker - taker" market structure, in which exchange members are charged for orders that take liquidity from the exchange and receive a rebate for orders that provide liquidity to the exchange.
 The charges imposed or rebates offered by these exchanges affect the total cost of execution.